Celebrate the Fiestas Patronales de Antigua Guatemala: A Local’s Guide to Antigua’s Patron Saint Celebrations

 Baile de los Gigantes in Antigua Guatemala.

-Another can’t-miss event is the Festival de la Luz, held on July 18 and 19, 2025.
-This magical celebration features videomapping projections on the façades of four historic churches throughout Antigua, transforming them into glowing canvases of light, history, and color.
+Another can’t-miss event is the Festival de la Luz, happening July 17th and 18th, 2026.
+This celebration features videomapping projections on historic facades throughout Antigua, transforming them into glowing canvases of light, history, and color.
 It’s a modern highlight that blends perfectly with the city’s colonial charm.

 Hungry?
 You’re in for a treat.
-During the festividades de Santiago Apóstol Guatemala, the streets fill with food stands offering everything from tamales and tostadas to sweet traditional Guatemalan candy like canillitas de leche and cocadas reales.
-If you want to dive deeper into Guatemalan cuisine, check out our full Guide to Guatemalan Food— it’s a great resource for foodies traveling through the country.
+During the festividades de Santiago Apóstol, the streets fill with food stands offering everything from tamales and tostadas to sweet traditional Guatemalan candy like canillitas de leche and cocadas reales.
+If you want to dive deeper into Guatemalan cuisine, check out our full Guide to Guatemalan Food, it’s a great resource for foodies traveling through the country.

 This weeklong celebration is one of the best ways to experience culture in Antigua.
 For more ideas, and if you’re into vibrant festivals, the Flower Festival in Antigua is another must-see.